karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 You're done!

-Remember to enable VoLTE, VoWIFI & 5G in your device settings.
+Remember to enable VoLTE, VoWiFi, 5G & UWB in your device settings.

-For Wi-Fi stuff, you need to enable hotspot once after installing the mod.
+You also need to enable hotspot once after installing the module for new options to show up.

 ## License